lilhanif/PocketProfit/README.md

 Since GitHub Pages only serves static files and does not support server-side code or direct database connections, a traditional backend was not feasible for this hosting environment.
 To showcase the application's dynamic features (like adding/deleting transactions and goals) in a persistent manner, localStorage was chosen.
 It acts as a client-side database, allowing the app to be fully interactive and functional for demonstration purposes directly within the browser

 💻 Tech Stack
-HTML5: For the basic structure of the web pages
+HTML: For the basic structure of the web pages

 Tailwind CSS: For styling and rapidly building a modern, responsive user interface

-JavaScript (ES6+): For all interactive logic, DOM manipulation, and application functionality
+JavaScript  For all interactive logic, DOM manipulation, and application functionality

 Chart.js: A library used to create interactive and informative charts